 Lots of fun options here that many of you will recognize from other caching/optimization plugins.
 My advice is to be careful!
 Most of your caching issues will result from choices made on this page here.

 Most of you should really not be minifying or combining for a few reasons.
 Minifying creates extra work for the server and slows the initial visit.
 It’s great if you have tons of visitors.
-But otherwise, don’t minify from this plugin…it’s better to do it from Cloudflare which already handles it on their servers at the DNS level.
+But otherwise, don’t minify from this plugin…it’s better to do it from Cloudflare or other CDN which already handles it on their servers at the DNS level.
 If your site is lean already, minify won’t have much effect anyway.
 Combining CSS or JS really shouldn’t be done because it often causes problems and doesn’t noticeably speed up the site anyway!
 (You can read why not to combine CSS/JS.)

 - CSS Combine – OFF is safest.
 If you want to enable, test carefully!